octane9027/Store-Api/README.md

     - Delete an existing item from your inventory
     - Delete an existing distributor given their ID

-## Considerations
-- Feel free to go about this in any way you see fit.
-You can add any classes or methods you need, and you can modify classes and methods that aren't explicitly marked with a comment saying not to modify.
-- Any data returned from the API should be in JSON format.
-Responses that return no data can return anything, as long as it also returns a 200 on a success or a 400/500 on a failure.
-Bonus points for proper error messaging!
-- Avoid using external libraries that are not already included if possible.
-- The database is already populated with some data, but feel free to add more if you need to.
-- Any approach is valid.
-For example, no points will be taken off for doing business logic via Java if you are not particularly familiar with SQL.
-Clean code and proper documentation are the most important things.
-- Unit tests are not required, but are encouraged.

 ## Submitting
 1. Create a new repository within GitHub and name it as your favorite animal (ex.
 Sloth, Zebra)